RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 which is web-based and gives you a full-featured IDE running in the cloud.
 You have an CodeReady Workspaces instance deployed on your OpenShift cluster which you will use during these labs.

-Go to the [CodeReady Workspaces URL]({{ ECLIPSE_CHE_URL }}) in order to configure your development workspace.
+Open a new tab in your web browser and go to the [CodeReady Workspaces URL]({{ ECLIPSE_CHE_URL }}) in order to configure your development workspace.

 First, you need to register as a user.
-Register and choose the same username and password as your OpenShift credentials.
+From the login page select the Register A New User option.
+For this new user, choose the same username and password as your OpenShift credentials.

 ![codeready-workspace-register]({% image_path codeready-workspace-register.png %})

-Log into CodeReady Workspaces with your user.
+The new user is created and you are automatically logged in and taken to the New Workspace page.

 You can now create your workspace based on a stack.
 A stack is a template of workspace configuration.
 For example, it includes the programming language and tools needed in your workspace.
 Stacks make it possible to recreate identical workspaces with all the tools and needed configuration on-demand.

-For this lab, click on the `Cloud Native Roadshow` stack and then on the `Create` button.
+For this lab, click on the `Cloud Native Roadshow` stack (you may need to scroll down this list to find it) and then on the `Create & Open` button.

+`Great Feature`: The Cloud Native Roadshow stack is one that we have created custom for this lab, you can do the same in your own organisation where you create templates of tools that your development teams need and make them available as a menu item from the workspace list.

 ![codeready-workspace-create-workspace]({% image_path codeready-workspace-create-workspace.png %})